Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the practical operation and impact of the SRA Principles, particularly the expectation of upholding public trust in the solicitors' profession.
-Pay particular attention in your revision to:
+For SQE2, you are required to understand the practical operation and impact of the SRA Principles, particularly the expectation of upholding public trust in the solicitors' profession, with a focus on the following syllabus points:

 Test Your Knowledge